ReverseZoom2151/Line-Following-Robot-23-24/README.md

 ### State-Based Decision Making

 At the heart of the robot's operation is a state-based decision-making system.
 This system orchestrates the robot's behavior, transitioning between different modes of operation based on real-time sensor data.
 States include joining the line, following the line, turning, and handling special track features like crossroads.
-This approach modularizes the code, making it easier to understand, maintain, and extend.

 ### Codebase Design